sethdford/lag-secret-assassin-server/.memory/50-progress.md

 ## Overall Status
 *Phase: Core Feature Implementation*

 The project is actively implementing core functionalities based on the initial design.
 Foundational elements like project setup, database schema, user authentication, profile management, basic game management, target assignment, elimination verification, and leaderboards/achievements are complete.
+Recent efforts successfully resolved build and test failures related to Stripe SDK integration, leading to a stable build.
 The current focus is heavily on the complex geolocation system, followed by monetization, items, and other supporting features.

 ## Completed Work (Tasks Marked as Done)